weikis336/Apuntes/Samba/Netbios.md

 [global]
 workgroup = WORKGROUP
-server string = Samba Server %v netbios name = linuxserver # Where its supose to be your servers hostname security = user map to guest = bad user dns proxy = no
+server string = Samba Server %v netbios name = linuxserver # Where its suposed to be your server hostname security = user map to guest = bad user dns proxy = no